ChimeDaniel/eda-course-material/README.md

-# Marketing Analysis EDA
+# EDA Analysis

-This project contains an Exploratory Data Analysis (EDA) of the Marketing Analysis dataset (`Marketing_Analysis.csv`).
+This project contains an Exploratory Data Analysis (EDA) of a Marketing Analysis dataset (`Marketing_Analysis.csv`) and a Netflix Dataset (`netflix_titles.csv`).
 The analysis is performed in a Jupyter Notebook named `ada.ipynb`.

 ## Dataset
-The dataset used in this analysis is `Marketing_Analysis.csv`.
-It contains marketing data that was used for the analysis.
+The datasets used in this analysis are `Marketing_Analysis.csv` and `netflix_titles.csv`.
+They contain data that was used for the analyses.

 ## Analysis
 The analysis is performed in the Jupyter Notebook file called `ada.ipynb`.
-It includes various data exploration techniques and visualizations to gain insights into the dataset.
+It includes various data exploration techniques and visualizations to gain insights into the datasets.

 ## Files
 - `Marketing_Analysis.csv`: The dataset used for analysis.
+- `netflix_titles.csv`: The dataset used for analysis.
 - `eda.ipynb`: Jupyter Notebook file containing the EDA code.

 ## Usage